bbgit/bbgit.github.io/README.md

-### Conditions as of May 5, 2025 at 9:56:44 AM CDT
+### Conditions as of May 5, 2025 at 10:02:03 AM CDT

 Temperature: 54.60 &deg;F

 Feels like: 54.60 &deg;F

-Humidity: 83%
+Humidity: 84%

-Wind Direction: E
+Wind Direction: NNE

-Windspeed: 0.0 mph
+Windspeed: 0.4 mph

-Wind Gust: 0.0 mph
+Wind Gust: 1.6 mph

 ---